silvestrevivo/react-apexcharts/README.md

 ## info about versions/commits

 In the commits is showed the hole process from a plain JavaScript project to a ReactJS component.
+Demo on: https://silvestrevivo.github.io/react-apexcharts/